therror/therror/README.md

 let err = new Therror.ServerError.ServiceUnavailable('BD Misconfigured');

 // Log the real error data
-console.log(err); // [ServiceUnavailable: BD Misconfigured]
+// errors with statusCode < 500 will be logged as info. >= 500 will be logged as 'error' console.log(err); // [ServiceUnavailable: BD Misconfigured]

 // but send a hidden response to the client (Express example)